 The University of Wisconsin-Madison fulfills its public mission by creating a welcoming and inclusive community for people from every background - people who as students, faculty, and staff serve Wisconsin and the world.

-Required Terminal Degree Ph.D. in biomedical sciences required.
+Required Terminal Degree PhD in biochemistry, molecular biology, or other closely related biomedical sciences is required.

 Experience working with tissue culture of cell lines and primary cell lines required.
-Basic skills in biochemistry and molecular biology required.
+Basic laboratory skills/knowledge in biochemistry or molecular biology is highly preferred.
 Experience with flow cytometry and willingness to work with murine animal models of human disease is desired.

 It is anticipated this position requires work be performed in-person, onsite, at a designated campus work location.